GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 Finally, it is acceptable to publish the same package in Maven artifacts with different versions as long as the group ID and artifact ID remain the same.
-The Maven or Gradle dependency mediation algorithms ensure that no more than one such jar is added to the classpath.
+The Maven or Gradle dependency mediation algorithms ensure that no more than one such JAR is added to the classpath.